 Volunteer Abroad Programs 2017

 IVHQ’s volunteer program in New Zealand is perfect for travelers who want to throw themselves into an adventure and brave the unknown, all why being in an incredibly safe and welcoming country.
-New Zealand is known for its clean green image and our volunteer projects reflect this with a strong focus on the environment - NGO Support, Coastline Conservation and Education, and Freshwater Restoration and Education.
+New Zealand is known for its clean green image and our volunteer projects reflect this with a strong focus on the environment - NGO Support and Coast and Waterway Conservation.
 Volunteers are accommodated in a dormitory-style hostel in Britomart, a centrally-located hub of New Zealand’s biggest city.
 With stunning natural landscapes (have you seen Lord of the Rings?), epic beaches and a captivating culture, there is always something for you to see and do on your weekends.
 From Auckland, you can head North and go diving at the Poor Knights Marine Reserve, or turn the car south and lace up your hiking boots to tackle the Tongariro Crossing.
 Also, have we mentioned that IVHQ is based in NZ so we are a treasure trove for insider information!?
 See why New Zealand is an ideal option for first-time volunteer travelers here.

 It was great learning about the Maori culture and history.
 I really liked working in nature!
 I will recommend my younger sister to volunteer here in the future.
 Everything was great, keep up the good work!
 LINGYAN HU